Appdynamics/apm-game/README.md

     - `type` (java only): The type of this data point.
 Possible values are `string`, `int` and `double`
     - `value`: The value of the data point.
 Use a single value or an array to add some randomness.
     - `chance` (nodejs only): Random fake data using [chance.js](https://chancejs.com/)
+  - `code,<script>` (nodejs): Execute a custom script from the scripts folder.
+See the example provided to learn more.

 - **Modifiers** change the behaviour of a call.
 To use them provide an object notation for your call.
 As you can see in the example above, you can combine modifiers as you like:
   - `probability: <value>`: Execute this line of code with the probability of `<value>`.
 Provide a float for `<value>` between 0 and 1, where 0 means 0% and 1 means 100%.